 Governing boards of trustees develop the director's job description.
-It should have specific responsibilities, expectations, supervisory actions, qualifications, and ADA specific physical demands and disclaimer.
+It should have specific responsibilities, expectations, supervisory actions, qualifications, and ADA-specific physical demands and disclaimer.
+It is a best practice to review the director's job description annually to reflect changing priorities.
+You can ask the incumbent director for input and updates to the job description.
 The board approves other staff descriptions as developed by the director and staff.
+For more about creating a job description, see the NHLTA Winter 2018-19 Newsletter, available on the NHLTA website.